a82-abbasi/image-processing/README.md

 * **Heat Treatment Optimization:** Assisting in the fine-tuning of thermal processes based on resulting phase fractions.

 ---
+## 💾 Dataset

+**Note:** The complete image dataset is proprietary and cannot be shared due to company copyright and confidentiality agreements.

+---
 ## 📊 Results and Performance Comparison

 The table below compares the calculated phase fraction (e.g., Pearlite percentage) achieved by the proposed U-Net Model against results obtained from a standard reference tool (Metal Software) for various images.